Jordan Decomposition for Formal G-Connections: Formal differential operators

 We need the following lemma.
 The proof is an easy argument using the Galois group $\Gal(\cK_b/\cK)$; see \cite[\S 1(e)]{Levelt} for details. \begin{lem} $D$ is semisimple if and only if $D_b$ is. \end{lem}

 Now we are ready to prove Theorem \ref{t:semisimple}.
 Suppose $D$ is semisimple.
 We prove by induction on $\dim(V)$ that, after an appropriate base change, it is diagonalisable.
 If $\dim(V)=1$ the result is obvious, so assume $\dim(V)>1$.
-Without the loss of generality, assume $D$ has an eigenvalue $v$ (if not, do an appropriate base change; by the previous lemma, the operator remains semisimple).
+Without loss of generality, assume $D$ has an eigenvector $v$ (if not, do an appropriate base change; by the previous lemma, the operator remains semisimple).
 Let $U=\Span_{\cK}\{v\}$.
-Then $U$ is a one-dimensional, $D$-invariant subspace of $V$; thus, there exists a $D$-invariant complement $W$.
+Then $U$ is a one-dimensional, $D$-invariant subspace\footnote{Indeed, if $Dv=\lambda v$, $\lambda \in \cK$, and $a\in \cK$ then $D(av)=(a\lambda+d(a))v\in U$.} of $V$; thus, there exists a $D$-invariant complement $W$.
 Now $D:W\to W$ is semisimple so by our induction hypothesis (after an appropriate base change), we can write $W$ as a direct sum of one-dimensional subspaces.
 Thus, after an appropriate base change, we have a decomposition of our vector space into one-dimensional, invariant subspaces and so $D$ is diagonalisable.

 Conversely, suppose $D_b$ is a diagonalisable operator.
-Then clearly $D_b$ is semisimple.
-By the previous lemma, so is $D$.
+Then clearly $D_b$ is semisimple and thus, by Lemma \ref{l:semisimple}, so is $D$.